outdreamer/build-a-cure-1/docs/to_do.md

 ## Structural Objects

-    '''
-    - use all_vars['pattern_vars'] as var checker in other functions too all_vars['pattern_vars'] = [
-        'V', 'N', 'D', 'P', 'C', 'DPC', 'modifiers', 'clauses', 'phrases', 'noun_phrases', 'verb_phrases' ]
-    '''

   - test with ALL_N vars

-  - update find_patterns

-  - iterate through multiple pos_tags in a convert_words_to_pos(line) and assign numerical values
+  - add other pattern types to pattern_map
+  - fix rows csv format

+  pattern processing order:
     - make sure youve changed 'modifier1' to 'VB1 NN1', 'VB1 VB2' etc
       while iterating through modifier patterns before submitting a call to find_patterns so you can just use 'ALL' pos tag checks
-  - add other pattern types to pattern_map
     - once you replace some patterns, youll have new phrases & conditions, so do apply_pattern_map before your other parsing
     - 'has effect' => 'have induce' with current synonym replacements, 'imaging finding' => 'imaging find', 'is' => 'be', 'reason' => 'hypothesis'
         - 'by' can indicate a process/mechanism "it works by doing x"
-  - fix rows csv format
-  - add pattern replacement function handling of pos tags
     - based on processing order, isolate which patterns would be identified as other objects first
-  - add support for structural object keywords in find & replace patterns functions
     - add variable accretion patterns (how an object becomes influenced by a new variable)
-  - all find functions need to support params:
-    - pattern, matches_lines, row_index, all_vars
-      1. pattern & subsets matching pattern
-        - pattern = 'x of y'
-        - lines = 'dog of cat', 'cat of dog'
-      2. no pattern passed in, just lines array
-        - pattern = None
-        - lines = ['find the objects in this sentence']
-  - add support for numerical var names in get_nested_patterns
+  - add phrase, modifier, synonym, function, type pattern generating functions after get_types(), add_components() and add_functions()
-  - implement a find_repeated_patterns function that aggregateds repeated pos/type/abstract patterns across a article/line set
+  - implement a find_patterns function that aggregates repeated pos/type/abstract patterns across a article/line set
   - organize: find 'modifiers', 'phrases', 'clauses', 'subjects', 'patterns', 'variables', 'relationships', then rearrange_sentence
   - once you apply find_relationships, create another relationships array, which is the same but has the original semantic verb ("disable" rather than operator synonym "decrease")
       - then add identification functions: